ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0005_LabGoal.png)

 !!! important
-        You will be assigned a two-digit team id by your instructor, and everywhere in this lab where you see **Team*xx* ** in the instructions, you must substitute *xx* with the two-digit id you have been assigned.
+        You will be assigned a two-digit team ID by your instructor, and everywhere in this lab where you see **Team*xx* ** in the instructions, you must substitute *xx* with the two-digit id you have been assigned.

 The sections in this lab are as follows: